sebilune/dc-torrent/README.md

-# 📥 dc-torrent
+# 📥 Discord Movie Torrent Bot

-A **Discord bot** that lets you search, queue, and manage torrents via qBittorrent directly from Discord slash commands.
+A **Discord bot** that lets you search, queue, and manage movie torrents via qBittorrent directly from Discord slash commands.
 It was founded for the purpose to allow me and my friends to quickly add our entertainment needs to my plex server remotely.

 Integration: